See like a local. Work with a local to plan your trip.

-- Debate if you will need a 4WD or a 2WD for the trip.
-If it is winter, or you plan on straying off major highways, 4WD is highly recommended.
+Debate if you will need a 4WD or a 2WD for the trip.
+If it is winter, or you plan on straying from major highways, 4WD is highly recommended.
 If you are just sticking to the Ring Road in summer, 2WD should be fine.

-- Gravel can dent car, so do not drive recklessly on gravel roads.
+Gravel can dent the car, so do not drive recklessly on gravel roads.

 A camper van in another popular way to drive around Iceland.
 Although they are more expensive to rent than a regular car, they may help you save money on accommodations.
 Here are some Iceland camper van tips: